 Properly written requirements answer all of your developers’ key questions about your application so they know precisely what to build.
 At the same time, requirements allow you to be sure that you’ll get just what you want.
 Once software requirements are prepared, the functionality should be clear.
-A requirements document also states how the software will handle error states and provide explicit feedback to users.
+Project documentation also states how the software will handle error states and provide explicit feedback to users.

 What do software requirements consist of?

 At Yalantis, our requirements analysts work on writing the requirements for all projects.
 These specialists interview clients to find out about the software they want to develop.
-The flow of creating software requirements for a messaging app doesn’t differ much from the flow of creating requirements for other types of apps.
+The flow of creating messaging application requirements doesn’t differ much from the flow of creating requirements for other types of apps.

 At the first stage, we:

 Find design references